oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/lsu_control/README.md

 The throughput observed when running all three kernels, `KernelPrefetch`, `KernelBurst`, and `KernelDefault`, is printed to the standard out.
 The throughput values are comparable among these; however from the reports, we see an area savings for the `KernelPrefetch`.
 Therefore, you can use the area savings of the `KernelPrefetch` safely knowing it will not compromise throughput.

-> **Note**: The numbers shown are from a compile and run on the Intel® PAC with Intel Arria® 10 GX FPGA.
-The performance difference will be apparent only when running on FPGA hardware.
+> **Note**: The performance difference will be apparent only when running on FPGA hardware.
 The emulator and simulator do not reflect the design's hardware memory system performance.

 ## License